project-oak/oak/oak_functions/examples/metrics/README.md

 # Differentially Private Metrics example

 This example show the use of differentially private metrics by the module.
-The client repeatedly sends either 'a' or 'b' to the server.
-The server reportes event "a" when it receives 'a', and does not report any events if it receives 'b'.
+The client repeatedly sends either "a" or "b" to the server.
+The server reports event "a" when it receives "a", and does not report any events if it receives "b".

 The resulting exported metrics should provide a relatively accurate count of how many times 'a' was received, but importantly it should not be possible to